Merci-chao/userChrome.js/README.md

 - Add `autoHideToolbarDelay`: The delay (in milliseconds) before auto-hiding the toolbar when the mouse has left the window edge and hasn't re-entered.

 **Version 2025-08-20**
-- Not hiding the dragging spaces on no-Tabs Bar mode.
+- Not hiding the dragging spaces on no-Tab Bar mode.

 **Version 2025-08-16**
-- Fix unintentional space on Tabs Bar.
+- Fix unintentional space on Tab Bar.
 - Add check upate feature.

 ---